...

 High-Speed Techniques

-High-speed machining offers efficiency and precision.
+High-speed CNC machining magnesium offers efficiency and precision.
 It involves rapid tool movements and high spindle speeds.
 This reduces machining time.
 It also minimizes thermal distortion.
 These techniques are vital for maintaining tight tolerances.
 They’re especially useful in large-scale production.

 CNC Machining Tolerances in Different Industries